Exabyte Corporation

 Exabyte Corporation was a manufacturer of magnetic tape data storage products headquartered in Boulder, Colorado, United States.
 Now defunct, the company's technology is sold by Tandberg Data under both brand names.
 Prior to the 2006 demise, Exabyte offered tape storage and automation solutions for servers, workstations, LANs and SANs.
 Exabyte is best known for introducing the Data8 (8 mm) magnetic tape format in 1987.
-At the time of its demise, Exabyte manufactured VXA and LTO based products.
+At the time of its demise, Exabyte manufactured VXA- and LTO-based products.
 The company controlled VXA technology but did not play a large role in the LTO community.

 Corporate history

 The company was formed in 1985 by Juan Rodriguez, Harry Hinz, and Kelly Beavers, and a group of ex-StorageTek engineers who were interested in using consumer videotape technology for data storage.
-The company advanced technology for computer backups in 1987 when they introduced the Data8 magnetic tape format along with the EXB-8200 8 mm cartridge tape subsystem.
+The company advanced technology for computer backups in 1987 when it introduced the Data8 magnetic tape format along with the EXB-8200 8 mm cartridge tape subsystem.
 The company's follow-up technologies, including Mammoth and Mammoth-2, were less successful.

 Exabyte went public on the NASDAQ in 1989 under the symbol EXBT.